What is the hip labrum?

 - Feeling unsteady on one’s feet or hip giving out

-How is a hip labrum tear diagnosed?
+How is a torn hip labrum diagnosed?

 Dr. Patel will perform a thorough physical examination following an interview to gather a comprehensive medical history.
 The physical examination will assess hip pain with certain movements and range of motion of the affected hip.
 Diagnostic imaging studies, such as x-rays and magnetic resonance imaging (MRI), can be helpful for confirming a hip labrum tear diagnosis.